wp-plugins/jquery-archive-list-widget/readme.txt

 = Can I show this list inside posts? =

 Yes, only write [jQuery Archive List] anywhere inside a post or page's contest and it will be replaced for the archive list when rendering the content.
+You can add the following parameters to change its behavior:
+1. showcount ( boolean ): Select if you want to show the count post inside that month/year.
+1. showpost ( boolean ): Show post's titles under months.
+1. expandcurrent (boolean): Expand current year.
+1. month_format ("short", "full", "number"): The format of the date.

 = How I contribute to this plugin? =